 Let me show you what I go through with clients.

-Here are five simple stretches and exercises that you can do for 20 minutes each day without needing fancy gym equipment.
+Here are five best tibialis anterior stretches and exercises that you can do for 20 minutes each day without needing fancy gym equipment.

 1. Toe Drag Stretch

-This shin stretch is a good starting point, and if you have any kind of muscle weakness or soreness, you want to do some stretching before you add more strain .
+These tibialis anterior stretches are a good starting point, and if you have any kind of muscle weakness or soreness, you want to do some tibialis anterior stretching before you add more strain .

 Stand up straight and stretch one leg out behind and stretch your foot out as far as you can.